Easter Seals is Canada’s largest local provider of programs, services, and issues-leadership and development for the disability community.

 Since 1922, Easter Seals Canada and its provincial member organizations have been working to create a more inclusive and accessible society that includes and honours the contributions and potential of Canadians of all abilities.
 Easter Seals Canada runs national awareness campaigns and raises critical funding for the transformative programs and services that are offered by Easter Seals provincial member organizations at the local level.
 Serving a broad range of people—both children and adults—with varying physical, intellectual, sensory and learning disabilities, we help to ensure that everyone living with a disability has access to the equipment, programs, services and support they need to make the most of their abilities and live their lives to the fullest.

-Easter Seals Canada is committed to fully enhancing the quality of life, self-esteem and self-determination of all Canadians living with disabilities.
+Easter Seals Canada is committed to fully enhancing the quality of life, well-being and independence of Canadians living with disabilities.

-Easter Seals responds to the needs and aspirations of children, youth and adults with disabilities by providing services and support to enable access, inclusion and opportunity, and to promote increased activity and involvement.
-Working together, Easter Seals Canada and licensed members support fundraising, services, public & consumer education, research and increased awareness of disability issues in the private, volunteer and government sectors.
+Easter Seals responds to the needs and aspirations of Canadians living with disabilities and their families, by providing services and support to promote access, inclusion and opportunity.
+Working together, Easter Seals Canada and its provincial members strive to increase awareness, research and investment in disability issues.

-According to the Ontario Disability Employment Network, more than 5.3 million Canadians—16% of the population in this country—are living with some form of disability that affects their level of freedom, independence or quality of life.
-Living with a disability can be complex, difficult and expensive, placing tremendous strain and stress on an individual or family.
+According to the 2017 Canadian Survey on Disability, one in 5 Canadians—or 6.2 million people—aged 15 and over are living with some form of disability that affects their level of freedom and participation in society, independence and/or quality of life.
+Living with a disability can be complex, difficult, and expensive, placing tremendous strain and stress on an individual or family.